 1.3.1 COLD WEATHER

-Cold weather has also raised its risk in recent years.
+Cold weather has raised its risk in recent years.
 According to the UKHSA report, “the output of the FluMoMo model, estimated that 5,533 deaths in winter 2022 to 2023 could be attributed to periods of extreme cold (14)”.
 Cold weather is known to affect the human body through respiratory viruses whilst increasing pressure on health and social care services.
 In the UK specifically, mortality is higher between December and March, as these months face an increase in respiratory illnesses.

 Besides affecting the physical health of humanity, cold weather is also known to cause severe mental health conditions.
 The UKHSA reports that during the winter months, damp and cold housing have an incredible impact over individuals’ mental health, as “living in these homes can affect people’s ability to go about their daily lives.
-Some people become socially isolated as they are reluctant to invite friends or family to a cold house, while others seek refuge outside the home” […] Cold housing can also negatively affect children’s emotional wellbeing and resilience.
-It can be difficult for children to study or do homework in a cold house; this can affect educational and long-term health and work opportunities”.
-According to UKHSA, it is known that there is a direct correlation between mental disorders such as anxiety and depression and cold, damp houses.
+Some people become socially isolated as they are reluctant to invite friends or family to a cold house, while others seek refuge outside the home” […]According to UKHSA, it is known that there is a direct correlation between mental disorders such as anxiety and depression and cold, damp houses.
 In the questionnaire “Fuel poverty occurs when a household cannot afford to adequately heat their home or meet basic energy requirements”.

 1.3.2 HEAT